-The Prototype Development Lab is located at Oregon State University.
-From the very beginning, the focus of the PDL has been on interacting with industry and entrepreneurs to provide outstanding experiential learning for students, solve real world problems, and deliver results having practical bottom-line value to sponsors.
+The Prototype Development Lab (PDL) is located in the College of Engineering at Oregon State University.
+The focus of the PDL is interacting with industry and entrepreneurs to provide outstanding experiential learning for students, solve real world problems, and deliver results having practical bottom-line value.

-Dr. John Parmigiani is the primary leader of the PDL.
-He has a life-long passion for the creation of electro-mechanical devices, extensive practical experience and academic training, and is uniquely positioned at OSU to guide the PDL to success.
-He is joined with Dr. Rob Stone in guiding the PDL.
-Their technical expertise is supplemented, as needed, by the technical expertise of other OSU faculty.
+Prof. John Parmigiani is the leader of the PDL.
+He has a life-long passion for the creation of mechanical devices, extensive practical experience and academic training, and is uniquely positioned at OSU to guide the PDL.
+His technical expertise is supplemented, as needed, by the technical expertise of other OSU faculty.

-OSU students and faculty engineer, design, and build mechanical and electromechanical devices for startups, established companies, and university researchers.
-The PDL uses cutting-edge robotics, additive manufacturing techniques, and digital- manufacturing equipment and software to efficiently design and build the prototypes needed to move from a market worthy idea to an actual physical embodiment to attract investors, obtain patents, create a product, and move to market.
-The focus of the lab is accessing OSU technical expertise to apply engineering principles to create prototype devices for sponsors.
+PDL students and faculty engineer, design, and build mechanical, and electromechanical devices and create software for startups, established companies, and university researchers.
+The PDL uses cutting-edge technology, additive manufacturing techniques, and digital- manufacturing equipment and software to efficiently design and build prototypes.
+These prototypes can be custom equipment or a new product for an industry client or a first demonstration of a market-worthy idea or the improvement of an existing prototype for an entrepreneur.
+For industry the PDL provides an extension to in-house engineering capability to add capacity and expertise.
+For entrepreneurs the PDL provides a means of obtaining a functioning physical embodiment to attract investors, obtain patents, create a product, and move to mass manufacturing and sales.

 John Parmigiani has a life-long love of mechanical engineering.
 Academic training began with metals-machining and vehicle mechanics courses prior to college and was followed with B.S. and M.S. degrees in mechanical engineering from the Pennsylvania State University, and a Ph.D in mechanical engineering from the University of Michigan.
 Professional experience includes 10 years as a practicing engineer in industry with several Pennsylvania manufacturing firms.
 Personal experince includes vehicle repair & restoration and countless construction & repair projects on his Pennsylvania farm and Oregon home.
 His current work at Oregon State University focuses on providing useful solutions to real-world mechanical engineering problems for a wide variety of project sponsors.